 Did you come across Performance Lab Flex but you’re not sure whether its advertised effects are real?

-The brand, Performance Lab, is known for creating costly, yet highly effective supplements.
+The brand, Performance Lab, is known for creating premium, yet highly effective supplements.
 However, one cannot always take their word for granted and simply accept any and every formulation without doing some proper digging.

-As a certified skeptic, I’ll give you an overview of the supplement and I’ll also go through its different ingredients (and existing scientific evidence) to understand whether it’s actually effective for joint health.
+As an official skeptic, I’ll give you an overview of the supplement and I’ll also go through its different ingredients (and existing scientific evidence) to understand whether it’s actually effective for joint health.

 Overview of Performance Lab Flex